 The advantage behind dynamic types is that it tends to be less verbose than static languages.
 Considering the fact that the variables are not declared with types, type conversion is made simpler.

-Code readability and formating
+Python vs java in Code readability and formating

 Python is very easy to write and not bad to read, but analyzing is difficult with it.
 While the static type inference in Python is considered a hard well-known problem.